Real-Time Sync: From HTTP to Reactive Backends

 YOUR list still says: "Buy milk"

-Apps using HTTP have exactly this problem!
+Apps built on HTTP have exactly this problem.

 The Same Problem with Apps